sprucelabsai/sprucebot-skills-kit/docs/user.md

 # Examples

-### Sending a message to all teammates at the shop when a guest enters
+## Sending a message to all teammates at the shop when a guest enters
 **Difficulty level**: Easy

-**Description**: You run a VIP service and want to make sure to let teammates know when a guest arrives.
+**Description**: You run a Vip service and want to make sure to let `teammates` know when a `guest` arrives.
 No interface will be covered in this example.

 **Required Reading**:
 * [Server](server.md)